equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 They might actually find that transparency enables locals to better direct resources, cutting waste and increasing effectiveness.

-From just this meeting I observed these barriers people understanding what their local public institutions are planning and doing;
+In just this one meeting you could see barriers to people understanding what their local elected councillors are planning and doing;
-barriers to acting in their local democracy.
+barriers to acting in local democracy.
 I was impressed by a few councillors who spoke for the public’s right to know and direct their council.
 I think I’ll head back this month and see what else I can learn.